USSBA/hubzone-webmap/README.md

 * test-terraform-validate: Runs a `terraform validate` to ensure the configuration files in a directory are valid.
 * test-terraform-format: Runs a `terraform fmt` to ensure the configuration files are in a canonical format and style.

-### Actions on the `develop` branch

-Triggers the `deploy` workflow for demo:

-* build-and-push-containers - A new HUBZone Webmap container is built, tagged with a git sha and pushed to ECR.
-* deploy-service-demo - The containers built in the ```build-and-push-containers``` job are deployed to AWS Fargate automatically.
-If the deployment fails, it will automatically rollback.

 ### Actions on the `master` branch

 Triggers the `deploy` workflow for `stg` and `prod`: